newtwizard/newtwizard.github.io/_posts/2024-07-08-weird-sea-creatures.md

 ### falselight

-In the distance, the comforting rhythmic flicker – guide and sentinel, drawing you closer.
-Only those who hesitate will notice the hiccuping rhythm.
+In the distance, a comforting rhythmic flicker – guide and sentinel, drawing you closer.
+Only those who hesitate notice the hiccuping rhythm.

-By the time you see its true form, it is too late – your ship is trapped upon the shoal.
-2d6 tentacles support a stalk that ends in an orb, cartilage-veined and pulsating with light: a lighthouse from a nightmare.
+By the time you see its true form, it is too late – you will be stuck upon the shoal.
+2d6 tentacles support a stalk ending in an orb, cartilage-veined and pulsating with light: a lighthouse from a nightmare.

 A burn-bright pulse that blinds.
-It pulls itself towards you, stalk swinging.
-Tentacles like a tongue swish inside your ship, finding all it can pull and shove into its beak.
-It will not let go until your ship is clean
+Then it pulls itself towards you, stalk swinging.
+Tentacles like a tongue swish inside your ship, pulling all it can shove into its beak.
+It will not let go until your ship is clean as a boiled crab after dinner.
+It can't leave any survivors – a found-out falselight is a dead one.